The Co-operative Group: Expansion (2000–2012)

-Before the United merger was complete, the Chief Executive, Peter Marks, was already preparing another significant acquisition as he believed that only though significant growth could the co-operative become truly sustainable in the long term.
+Before the United merger was complete, the Chief Executive, Peter Marks, was already preparing another significant acquisition as he believed that only through significant growth could the co-operative become truly sustainable in the long term.
 In July 2008, the group announced a deal to purchase the Somerfield chain of 900 supermarkets and convenience stores.
 The sale was completed on 2 March 2009, costing £1.57 bn.
 The conversion and rebranding of Somerfield stores into Coop stores took just over two years and was completed by summer 2011.

 In 2008, the group bought ten convenience stores trading as Bell's and Jackson's in the north and east of England from Sainsbury's.

 In autumn 2008, Lothian, Borders & Angus Co-operative Society members voted to transfer engagements to the Co-operative Group.
 The transfer came into effect on 13 December 2008.
-The group announced in November 2008 that despite the economic downturn, half-year profits had risen by 35.6 percent to £292.6 million for the six months to June 2008.
+The group announced in November 2008 that despite the economic downturn, half-year profits had risen by 35.6 per cent to £292.6 million for the six months to June 2008.
 In January 2009, Co-operative Financial Services and the Britannia Building Society announced their intention to merge, subject to regulatory and member approval.
 Members of the Plymouth & South West Co-operative Society joined the Co-operative Group in September 2009.

 The Group's reputation suffered in 2007 when 38 of its 41 stores in Sussex failed fire safety inspections and it was fined £250,000.
 It was fined £210,000 in 2010 after an investigation at one of its Southampton stores.

 In May 2010, the Co-operative Group unveiled plans to build a new headquarters in Manchester.
 The initial phase of construction commenced on Miller Street near the existing estate where the Group has been based since 1863.
 The project, entitled NOMA, aims to reflect ethical values of the organisation in its design, construction and its relationship with employees and the surrounding communities.
 The centrepiece of the initial development is One Angel Square, one of the largest buildings in Europe to have a BREEAM Outstanding Distinction as a result of its high sustainable energy credentials.
 Occupation of the new building began in early 2013.